COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Introduction

 \section{Introduction}

+Many institutional websites today maintain an FAQ page to help users find relevant information for commonly asked questions.
+The FAQ retrieval task is defined as ranking FAQ items $\{(q_i,a_i)\}$\footnote{$q$ and $a$ are question and answer fields in an FAQ item.} from a collection given a user query $Q$ \citep{Karan2016}.
+In contrast to common Information Retrieval (IR), FAQ retrieval often introduces 3 new challenges: {1) brevity of FAQ texts in comparison with IR documents;} 2) need for topic-specific knowledge; 3) usage of the new question field in FAQ items \citep{Karan2016,FAQ-Sakata}.
+However, FAQ retrieval is under-studied compared with other IR applications such as open-domain QA \citep{QA2020Chen}.

-Considering that the contagious and often fatal COVID-19 pandemic is still evolving on a daily basis, the need for up-to-date information has never been more urgent than it is today.
-Institutional websites (e.g., CDC and WHO) provide quality information on COVID-19 and maintain regularly-updated frequently asked questions (FAQ) pages.
-However, given a user query, there can be multiple websites mentioning similar topics, and users often need to screen through all of them to gather the most relevant.
+{In this work, we specifically study FAQ retrieval for COVID-19, a contagious and fatal pandemic which is still evolving on a daily basis.
+Many websites like CDC and WHO provide quality information on COVID-19 and update FAQ pages regularly.}

-To advance the COVID-19 information search, we present an FAQ dataset, \cough\footnote{The same pronunciation as \textbf{``COF"}: \textbf{CO}VID-19 \textbf{F}AQ.}, consisting of three parts: FAQ Bank, User Query Bank and Annotated Relevance Set, following the criteria of constructing a standard FAQ dataset \cite{Manning-IR}.
-The FAQ Bank contains 15919 FAQ items scraped from 55 authoritative institutional websites (see a full list in Table \ref{tbl:index_English} and \ref{tbl:index_Non-English}). \cough covers a wide spectrum of perspectives on COVID-19, ranging from general information about the virus to specific COVID-19-related instructions for a healthy diet.
-Examples from our dataset are shown in Figure \ref{fig:intro_eg}.
-For evaluation, we further construct User Query Bank and Annotated Relevance Set, which include 1201 crowd-sourced user queries and their relevance to a set of FAQ items judged by human annotators.
+To gain better insights into FAQ retrieval research and advance COVID-19 information search, we present an FAQ dataset, \cough\footnote{Adapted from ``CoF'' that stands for \textbf{CO}VID \textbf{F}AQ.}, consisting of FAQ Bank, Query Bank and Relevance Set, following the standard of constructing an FAQ dataset \cite{Manning-IR}.
+The FAQ Bank contains 15919 FAQ items scraped from 55 authoritative institutional websites (see a full list in Table \ref{tbl:index_English} and \ref{tbl:index_Non-English}). \cough covers a wide range of topics on COVID-19, from general information about the virus to specific COVID-related instructions for a healthy diet.
+For evaluation, we further construct Query Bank and Relevance Set, including 1,236 crowd-sourced queries and their relevance to a set of FAQ items judged by annotators.
+Examples from \cough are shown in Figure \ref{fig:intro_eg}.

-Our dataset poses several new challenges (e.g., the answers being long and noisy, and hard to match) to existing FAQ retrieval models.
-The diversity of FAQ items, which is reflected in their varying length across websites as well as in their narrative style (since collected from distinct organizational websites), also contributes to these challenges.
+Our dataset poses several new challenges (e.g., answer fields are longer and noisier, and harder to match, than question fields) to existing \nop{FAQ retrieval models} methods.
+The diversity of FAQ items, reflected in varying query forms and lengths as well as in narrative styles, also contributes to these challenges.